Slink-o-scope

 - Ask the assistant to stop when they near the end of the paper and to shout “stop”.

-- Display the resulting trace to the class – they should see a curve with a shape close to a sine wave.
+- Display the resulting trace to the class – they should see that it is close to a sine shaped curve.

 Discussion prompts

-- What labels should I use for the axes?
+- What labels should I use for the graph axes?

 - What does the distance between two peaks show?